-Alluding to the upcoming World Cup, he wrote: “The road was not easy but wearing this jersey, representing my country, my family, was my greatest pride!
+He wrote: “The road was not easy but wearing this jersey, representing my country, my family, was my greatest pride!

 From the early days when rumours emerged of a teenage phenomenon coming through in the suburbs of Paris, Bastareaud has rarely been out of the limelight.